Bubobubobubobubo/sardine/docs/sardinopedia.md

     S('cp', speed='$%20').out(i)
     again(random, d=0.5, i=i+1)
 ```
-Timed tokens make good low frequency oscillators or random values for generating interesting patterns.
-Playing with time tokens is a great way to get generative results out of a predictible sequence.
+Timed tokens make good *low frequency oscillators*, *ramps* or oscillating patterns.
+Playing with time tokens using modulos, using the `s()`, `c()` or `t()` function is a great way to get generative results out of a predictible sequence.
+It is very important to practice doing this, especially if you are planning to do some [fast swimming](#advanced-swimming-fast).

 ### Notes